Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Casserole dish with peach baked oatmeal topped with banana slices

-How to Make Steel Cut Baked Oatmeal
+How to Make Baked Steel Cut Oatmeal

 Mixing bowl with ingredients for Peach Baked Oatmeal

 I’m a huge believer that there’s no right or wrong way here.
 Make ahead oatmeal recipes are versatile and very forgiving.
-Don’t believe me?
-Give these baked chocolate oats or Strawberry Baked Oatmeal a try!

-• How to store: To store this baked peach oatmeal, allow it to fully cool after cooking.
+To store baked peach oatmeal, allow it to fully cool after cooking.
 Store in an airtight container in the refrigerator for up to 5 days.
-If you won’t be using it, you can always freeze it.
-It’s great as a healthy postpartum snack or freezer meal before baby!

 White plate with steel cut baked oatmeal slice on it, topped with banana